haomo-ai/Cam4DOcc/README.md

 | extension frames | 6 | n_future_frames_plus |

 Our proposed OCFNet can still perform well while being trained with partial data.
 Please try to decrease `train_capacity` if you want to explore more details with sparser supervision signals.

+## Other baselines

+We will gradually update [other baselines](https://github.com/haomo-ai/Cam4DOcc/tree/main/other_baselines) in Cam4DOcc.

 ## TODO
 The tutorial is being updated ...